joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/05/business/media/chris-licht-cnn-crisis.html?searchResultPosition=2

 **Robert Hanssen, F.B.I.
 Agent Exposed as Spy for Moscow, Dies at 79**\
-`Mr. Hanssen was sentenced to life in prison in 2002, bringing to a close one of the most lurid and damaging espionage cases in American history.`\
+`He was sentenced to life in prison in 2002, bringing to a close one of the most lurid and damaging espionage cases in American history.
+His body was found in his cell.`\
 https://nytimes.com/2023/06/05/us/robert-hanssen-spy-dead.html?searchResultPosition=3

 **Apple Debuts Its Next Big Product, a Virtual Reality Headset**\